commandertaggart/jsjoy/README.md

 A NodeJS wrapper for the vJoy Feeder SDK

 ## Notes
+* Should work for both x64 and x32 architectures.
+I have code detecting which NodeJS architecture you're running and picking the appropriate DLL, but I've only tested x64.
 * Some of the integration testing may be innaccurate.
 I'm using NPM library `gamepad` to verify the fed input, but it doesn't seem to like continuous POV hats and there's still something wonky with the linear axis output.
 I'll get to that.
 * I did not implement force feedback at all.
 Let me know if you want it.
 * `GetvJoyProductString`, `GetvJoyManufacturerString` and `GetvJoySerialNumberString` currently return only the first character in the string because I haven't bothered to figure that aspect of `node-ffi` out yet.
 Sorry.